SCOPE OF THIS CHAPTER

 The text of this chapter has been replicated from the London Child Protection Procedures.

-This chapter was updated in June 2017 and further detail was added about Looked After Children who may be subject to child protection plans and child protection conferences.
+Detail was added about Looked After Children who may be subject to child protection plans and child protection conferences.

 A new section 'Electronic and digital recording' [of meetings], which may include Child Protection Case Conferences or other safeguarding meetings, has been added.